 In most cases, Outbound NAT will apply to any protocol, but occasionally it is necessary to restrict the protocol upon which the NAT will act.
 For example, to only perform static port NAT for UDP traffic from a PBX.

 The Source is the local network which will have its address translated as it leaves the selected Interface.
 This is typically a LAN, DMZ, or VPN subnet.
 The Source Port is nearly always left blank to match all ports.
-This field supports the use of aliases if the Type is set to Network.
+This field supports the use of aliases if the Type is set to Network or Alias.

 Avoid using a source address of any as that will also match traffic from the firewall itself.
 This will cause problems with gateway monitoring and other firewall-initiated traffic.

 The Address field inside of the Translation section controls what happens to the source address of traffic matching this rule.
-Most commonly, this is set to Interface Address so the traffic is translated to the IP address of Interface, e.g. the WAN IP address.
-The Address drop-down also contains all defined Virtual IP addresses, host aliases, and Other Subnet to manually enter a subnet for translation.
+Most commonly, this is set to the Interface Address so the traffic is translated to the IP address of Interface, e.g. the WAN IP address.
+The Address drop-down also contains all defined Virtual IP addresses and subnets, and Network or Alias to manually enter a subnet for translation.